alexpaul/in-app-purchases/introductory-offers.md

 print($0.introductoryPrice?.price ?? "") // $29.99
 ```

 > Note: Intro price IS NOT reflected in the Apple Payment Sheet.
+Since the intro price is available on the `SKProduct` any UI that depends on using `introductoryPrice == nil` will encounter the pricing is available thus the UI will reflect as so.

 ***